openstack-archive/tripleo-docs/deploy-guide/source/features/distributed_multibackend_storage.rst

 types of deployments as described in the following sequence:

-- The central site deploys an internal Ceph cluster called central with an additional cephx keyring which may be used to access the central ceph pools.
+- The central site deploys an internal Ceph cluster called central with a cephx keyring which may be used to access the central ceph pools.
-- The dcn0 site deploys an internal Ceph cluster called dcn0 with an additional cephx keyring which may be used to access the dcn0 Ceph pools.
+- The dcn0 site deploys an internal Ceph cluster called dcn0 with a cephx keyring which may be used to access the dcn0 Ceph pools.
   During the same deployment the dcn0 site is also configured with the cephx keyring from the previous step so that it is also a client of the external Ceph cluster, relative to dcn0, called central from the previous step.
 The `GlanceMultistoreConfig`